wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 response.

-The values of all sibling nodes in the path between a request's nonce node and the root node is stored in the PATH tag so that the client can reconstruct and validate the value in the ROOT tag using its nonce.
+The values of all sibling nodes in the path between a request's nonce node and the root node are stored in the PATH tag so that the client can reconstruct and validate the value in the ROOT tag using its nonce.
 These values are each 32 bytes and are stored one after the other with no additional padding or structure.
 The order in